 It is becoming more common to have various types of student visitors to the department.
 There are different procedures and support provided depending on the level of student, duration of the visit, and fees paid.

-Students visiting for less than one term (i.e. up to three months aligned with a university term) are admitted to the department as a visiting student and no fee is charged; this is considered part of the contribution of the department to vitality of the mathematics community.
+Students visiting for less than one term (i.e. up to three months aligned with a university term) may be admitted to the department as a visiting student (via the normal visitor process) and no fee is charged; this is considered part of the contribution of the department to vitality of the mathematics community.

 Graduate Students undertaking internships